 1 cup richly flavored chicken stock, room temperature

 2 teaspoons salt

 1 1/2 pounds ground masa for tamales, chilled

 1 pound orange yams, cut into 1/2-inch dice, seared in butter until lightly golden and fork tender, chilled

 2 tablespoons unsalted butter

-1 3/4 pounds small white onions, with skins
+1 3/4 pounds small white and red onions, with skins

 1/2 pound thickly sliced bacon